MacMannes/stackmob-docs/sdks/customcode/guides/developer.md

 ### Fetching Parameters

 Let's get the parameters out of the request URL.
-Let's make a GET request from the SDKs with a few parameters.
+To start out, let's first make a GET request from the client SDKs with a few parameters.

 <span class="tab clientcall" title="iOS SDK"></span>
 ```obj-c